Motorola RAZR full review

 Price and Availability

-Speaking of launch, the phone was shown off to the world publicly in November, with pre-orders in select markets, including the US and UK starting in December.
+Speaking of launch, the phone was shown off to the world publicly in November 2019, with pre-orders in select markets, including the US and UK originally due to start in December.

 Motorola is planning to use scarcity tactics to drive up hype for the new RAZR at launch, placing it on a pedestal of exclusivity and desirability - a trick we've seen from the likes of Nintendo (with the Wii), Snap (with Snapchat Spectacles) and Starbucks' Unicorn Frappucino - to name but three big brands who've benefitted from such a strategy in the past.